 Time Versus Money

 The biggest issue with this field is that you’re not earning much money.
-Companies don’t pay all that much for reviews anyway and you’re only getting a fraction of that.
+Business won't pay all that much for reviews since it's very hard to track ROI.
+Unless you're one of the rare cases of making a living (linked above), you probably won't make much more than a little pocket change at the end of the month.

 Being An Elite Yelp Reviewer